gyauney/modern-architectural-history-graphs/README.md

 Each JSON file contains a dictionary, where each key is a string from the index and the associated value is a list of the pages on which the key appears.
 Pages refer to the specific editions listed above.

-For example, the first five entries `reyner-banham_theory-and-design-in-the-first-machine-age.json` in are:
+For example, the first five entries from `theory-and-design-in-the-first-machine-age.json` in are:
 ```
 "Abraham, Pol": [31],
 "Albers, Josef": [283, 313],